 If you’re spending some time in Chicago checking out the Magnificent Mile, don’t miss out on the Chicago-style dishes that have found fame all across the country.
-As any local will tell you, Chicago deep-dish doesn’t taste right anyplace else.
+As any local will tell you, Chicago deep-dish or Chicago-style hot dogs don’t taste right anyplace else.
 What food is Chicago known for besides deep-dish?
 Read below for our favorite famous Chicago food specialties at Skydeck, and make time to try our holiday brunch!

 Chicago Deep-Dish Pizza

 Deep-dish pizza may be the most famous Chicago food- not surprising for a city named after onions and garlic.
 Baked in a deep pan, the crust has a distinctive high edge that surrounds generous amounts of cheese and chunky tomato sauce.
 What’s the best place to get authentic Chicago-style deep-dish?
 Head straight for the source at Giordano’s, one of the Chicago area’s best-known pizza restaurants.